I

 dua to the Names

-It's all just a matter of water and dry land, whether you're over or under it.
-The shore can teach you that, but beaches have a slow and sonorous way of speaking, and people like to march with the fanfare of progress, a pace that seldom affords the time to take in wave-wisdom.
+That’s all there is, really.
+The shore can teach you that, but beaches have a slow way of talking, and people like to march along with the fanfare of progress.
 So the ocean often finds itself without listeners.

-The daughter of a coral quarrier, Seagull became disenchanted with the Grand Parade rather young.
+The daughter of a coral quarrier, Seagull grew disenchanted with the Grand Parade rather young.
 She watched the sun and long hours take their toll on her father, saw where the hard, dead polyps cut his body, and watched the merry cavalcade carry on without him.
-He was too proud and too loyal to the brass music to acknowledge that he had been left behind.
+He was too proud and too loyal to acknowledge that he had been left behind, but Seagull watched the flags and trumpeters pass by, listened to him hum along, and in the privacy of her own thoughts told herself, 'no way.'

 “I have a friend in the mortal North; the bookbinder Peony.
 I will send for him to call on you.
-I think you would make good friends.”
+I think that you would make good friends.”

 Then he was gone into Deep Magic.